-Our goals reflect our values; that which we value is our wealth.
+Our goals reflect our values, and that which we value is our wealth.
 It is in this sense that Mahalakshmi is the Goddess of Wealth.
-She represents our goals, our values, and our aspirations, and it is She that we call upon to help us fulfill these goals.
+She represents our goals, our values, and our aspirations.
+It is She whom we call upon to help us fulfill these goals.

-One of Mahalakshmi’s names is Shri.
-“Shri” means the highest respect: “Sha” means peace; “Ra” means the mind; “I” means the heart or intuition.
-The highest respect peace in the mind and peace in the heart.
-When we can experience life with peace in our minds and hearts, we are offering our respect.
-This is the ultimate goal.
+One of Mahalakshmi’s names is “Shri,” which means the highest respect.
+“Sha” means peace, “Ra” means the mind, “I” means the heart or intuition.
+When we can experience life with peace in our mind and peace in our heart, we are offering our respect.
+This is the Ultimate Goal of Spirituality.

 Worship and its Benefits

-“Grantor of perfection and intelligence, Giver of enjoyment and liberation, wearing mantra as your form, to the Great Goddess of True Wealth we bow.” – Mahalakshmi Ashtakam, Lakshmi Puja
+“Grantor of perfection and intelligence, giver of enjoyment and liberation, wearing mantra as your form, to the Great Goddess of True Wealth we bow” – Mahalakshmi Ashtakam.

-When we worship, we focus our attention–that is what worship is.
-As we practice to achieve greater intensities of focus and degrees of absorption, we find improved efficiency in our actions and greater peace in our minds and hearts.
-This is Mahalakshmi’s promise: “Whoever pursues their goals with peace, will find the wealth.”
+When we worship, we focus our attention; that is what worship is.
+As we practice to achieve greater intensities of focus, and degrees of absorption, we find that our efficiency improves, and that we have greater peace in our hearts and in our minds.
+Mahalakshmi’s promise is: ”Whoever pursues their goals with peace, will find True Wealth.”

-Mother Lakshmi helps us clarify our goals and bestows the true wealth of their fulfillment.
-After thinking carefully about our lives, and determining what will be the most worthy goals for us to pursue, we perform Mother Lakshmi’s puja and offer our goals to Her.
+Mother Lakshmi helps us clarify our goals, and bestows the true wealth of their fulfillment.
+After thinking carefully about our lives, and determining what will be the most worthy of goals to pursue, we perform Mother Lakshmi’s puja and offer our goals to Her.

-Every day we can do “prana prathishta,” or “breathe life” into our goals.
-Every day we can seek Mahalakshmi’s blessings to give us the energy and strength to pursue our goals.
+Every day we can perform “Prana Prathishta,” which is to “Breathe life” into our goals.
+And every day we can seek Mahalakshmi’s blessing to give us the energy and strength to pursue our goals.

 Worship and Celebrations at the Devi Mandir

-Mother Lakshmi is worshiped every day as part of the Cosmic Puja and recitation of the Chandi Path.
-As the slayer of the Great Ego and the grantor of the ultimate perfection, Maha Lakshmi occupies the front and center space upon the Cosmic Altar.
+Mother Lakshmi is worshipped every day at the Devi Mandir as part of the Cosmic Puja, and the recitation of the Chandi Path.
+As the slayer of the Great Ego, and the grantor of the Ultimate Perfection, Mahalakshmi occupies the front and center space on the Cosmic Altar.

-At the Devi Mandir, Lakshmi Puja is celebrated every Fall.
-For this auspicious occasion, Shree Maa decorates the temple by painting beautiful designs on the temple floor and havan kunda with a paste made of rice flour and water.
-Shree Maa paints images of Lakshmi’s delicate lotus feet and other beautiful designs in order to invoke Lakshmi’s presence.
+The Lakshmi Puja is celebrated every Fall at the Devi Mandir.
+For this auspicious occasion, Shree Maa decorates the Temple by painting beautiful designs on the temple floor, and the Havan Kunda with a paste made of rice and water.
+Shree Maa paints images of Lakshmi’s delicate feet in order to invite Lakshmi’s presence.

 - Lakshmi Puja and Sahasranam by Swami Satyananda Saraswati.